Thomas-Walker-Lynch/DA2X/README.md

   The recursive nature of memory type leads to a bit of a confusing situation.
 For example, we have three lengths measures for an array of the type we declare in our program.
-One for its length in elements, another for its length in bytes.
-Bytes in the array can be indexes from 0 to n within the array, but those same bytes will have indexes ranging from 0 being the first byte in memory to n being the last byte in memory.
+One for its length in elements, another for its length in bytes.  in the array can be indexes from 0 to n within the array, but those same bytes will have indexes ranging from 0 being the first byte in memory to n being the last byte in memory.